ginafish/ginafish.github.io/_posts/2024-03-27-principles-of-data-pipelines.md

 Circles are okay, but be very intentional about using them.
 You should have a mechanism in place for handling something that is infinitely stuck, and automated processes for getting that packet back on the right track.

 It's okay for your data pipeline to be a little complex.
 Like all software, you'll have to balance ease of development and business/feature priorities.

+## Always output

+Given that success is always relative, you need to ensure that every step (except designated finish lines) of your pipeline outputs something.

+Even if a step clearly fails, you probably want to handle that failure somehow!
+And failure handling is pretty difficult to do if you don't have the information that caused the failure.

+You'll want to be able to track your failures and trends in your failures!

+### Metrics you'll likely want to have

+* If error rate > threshold -> your data might've changed unexpectedly, and you'll want to patch to handle the new data format
+* If expected overall volume < threshold -> either your data provider is having problems, or you have a bug in your ingest code
+* How long it takes something to go through your pipeline

 ## What if you have packets that relate to each other?